In Short

 New South Wales

-In NSW, stamp duty falls under the Duties Act 1997 (NSW) and is the responsibility of Revenue NSW.
+In NSW, stamp duty is governed by the Duties Act 1997 (NSW) and is administered by Revenue NSW.
 Since 1 July 2016, you do not have to pay stamp duty for the sale of business assets (other than real property business assets).
 However, a nominal duty may still be payable if the business sale includes a transfer of lease and goods.

 Stamp duty is generally due within three months of the relevant transaction (for example, the transfer or agreement to transfer dutiable property).